Crystal-Nest/mod-fancy-assets/README.md

 # mod-fancy-assets

-Collection of all the assets, mainly images, I use for my Minecraft mods.
+Collection of all the assets, mainly images, we use for my Minecraft mods.
 Feel free to take whatever you like for your needs, everything is free.

 ## **License and right of use**